Houston City College: District Administration

+Library History

+HCC Library Council, consisting of five college library directors and one library support services director, successfully advocated for the creation of the Executive Director of Libraries position to oversee its system in 2015.

+Prior to 2019, the Electronic Resource Center (ERC) at Alief-Bissonnet Campus closed.

+In August 2019, HCC's Pinemont Campus and its Electronic Resource Center (ERC) closed.

 Police

 HCC operates its own police department.

 As peace officers, state law grants HCC Police the power to arrest without warrant for any felony, breach of the peace, disorderly conduct or intoxication offense that is committed in their presence or view while in Texas.
 They may make an arrest pursuant to a warrant anywhere in Texas.
 The HCC Police Department is divided into six divisions: Administrative, Criminal Investigations, Patrol, Bike Patrol, Training, Communications.

 HCC Television

 HCCTV began in 1994 when the City of Houston chose the Houston Community College System (HCCS) to operate one of its educational access channels.
 Already in place since 1980, HCCTV was the college system's video component, producing programs of education, training and college promotion.

 HCCS operates Houston Community College Television (HCCTV) on Xfinity Channel 19, TV Max Channel 97, Phonoscope Channel 77 and Cebridge Channel 20 and streamed over the internet.
 The studio complex, which has one large studio unit, five editing suites, and a digital master control system, is located at the HCC District Campus.